MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 - **A service template**: VMM uses a service template to automate network controller deployment.
 Service templates for the network controller support multi-node deployment on generation 1 and generation 2 VMs.
 - **A virtual hard disk**: The service template needs a prepared virtual hard disk that's imported into the VMM library.
 This virtual hard disk is used for network controller VMs.
-    - The virtual hard disk must be running applicable Windows Server with latest patches installed.
+    - The virtual hard disk must be running applicable Windows Server version with latest patches installed.
     - It can be in VHD or VHDX format.
 - **A management logical network**: That models your physical management network’s connectivity for the VMM hosts, network controller hosts, and tenant VM hosts.
 - **A logical switch**: To provide the management logical network with connectivity to the network controller VMs.